Introduction

 ls

-To move between folders we use the command cd
+To move between directories, use the cd command:

 cd Desktop